Automatic transmission fluid: Current fluids

 Synthetic ATF is available in modern OEM and aftermarket brands, offering better performance and service life for certain applications (such as frequent trailer towing).

-The use of a lint-free white rag to wipe the dipstick on automatic transmissions is advised so that the color of the fluid can be checked.
+Using a lint-free white rag to wipe the dipstick on automatic transmissions is advised so that the color of the fluid can be checked.
 Dark brown or black ATF can be an indicator of a transmission problem, vehicle abuse, or fluid that has far exceeded its useful life.
-Over-used ATF often has reduced lubrication properties and abrasive friction materials (from clutches and brake bands) suspended in it; failure to replace such fluid will accelerate transmission wear and could eventually ruin an otherwise healthy transmission.
-However, color alone is not a completely reliable indication of the service life of ATF as most ATF products will darken with use.
+Overused ATF often has reduced lubrication properties and abrasive friction materials (from clutches and brake bands) suspended in it; failure to replace such fluid will accelerate transmission wear and could eventually ruin an otherwise healthy transmission.
+However, color alone is not a completely reliable indication of the service life of ATF, as most ATF products will darken with use.
 The manufacturer's recommended service interval is a more reliable measure of ATF life.
 In the absence of service or repair records, fluid color is a common means of gauging ATF service life.

 CVTs and dual-clutch transmissions often use specialized fluids.

-Transfer cases and differentials in four-wheel-drive/all-wheel-drive vehicles sometimes require specialized fluids, such as Honda Dual Pump-II, Honda VTM-4, Jeep Quadra-Trac, etc.
+Transfer cases and differentials in four-wheel-drive/all-wheel-drive vehicles sometimes require specialized fluids, such as Honda Dual Pump-II, Honda VTM-4, and Jeep Quadra-Trac.